Fast: Flexible Aerodynamic Solver Technolgy

 the keys of numz dictionary are:

-• ‘o3sc’ (third order with limiter, see Lugrin scheme)
+• ‘o3sc’ (third order MUSCL reconstrution with slope limiter, see Lugrin scheme)

 • default value is ‘o3’

-• ‘senseurType’: only valid for ‘senseur’ scheme.
+• ‘senseurType’: Sensor mode for the ‘senseur’ scheme.
 Possible values are

 • default value is 1e-4